Chris Campanioni: Reactions

+Campanioni won the 2026 Mary Shelley Award for Outstanding Fictional Work for his novel VHS (CLASH Books, 2025).
+His creative nonfiction, north by north/west (West Virginia University Press), published during the same year, was a finalist for the 2025 Foreword INDIES Book of the Year Award in Multicultural Nonfiction.
+Research that later became his scholarly monograph, Drift Net (Lever Press, 2025), about works of art born in translation and migrant subjectivity, was awarded the Calder Prize for interdisciplinary research by the City University of New York's Graduate Center.
+Campanioni has described the relationship between his creative and scholarly books as an attempt to find a mode to accommodate different opportunities for discovery.
+His two poetry collections, Windows 85 (2024) and Rolling Windows (2026), both published by Roof Books, entangle interactions at refugees shelters and community centers with broader theorizations of the unstable relationship between originals and copies, the interactions and discrepancies that occur when a text migrates across sign systems.

 His book-length notebook A and B and Also Nothing (Otis Books | Seismicity Editions, 2020) was celebrated by BOMB as "a brilliant manifesto-aria on what it means to attend, to concentrate, to listen, to resist, and to reckon."

-Technoculture praised his hybrid CNF the Internet is for real (C&R Press, 2019) as "an autobiography in and of assemblage," Harvard Review called it "a threshold book," and Hobart described it as "a much-needed treatise on 'post-Internet' culture."
+Technoculture praised the Internet is for real (C&R Press, 2019) as "an autobiography in and of assemblage," Harvard Review called it "a threshold book," and Hobart described it as "a much-needed treatise on 'post-Internet' culture."

-His first hybrid CNF Death of Art (C&R Press, 2016) was celebrated as "bringing surprise and joy back to Conceptual writing" and "a striking amalgamation of memoir and social critique, poetry and cultural theory."
+Death of Art (C&R Press, 2016) was celebrated as "bringing surprise and joy back to Conceptual writing" and "a striking amalgamation of memoir and social critique, poetry and cultural theory."